poiteam/ios-vd-navigation-pod/README.md

 To integrate PoilabsVdNavigation into your Xcode project using Swift Package Manager:

 1. In Xcode, select "File" > "Swift Packages" > "Add Package Dependency..."
-2. Enter the repository URL: `https://bitbucket.org/poiteam/ios-vd-navigation-pod.git`
+2. Enter the repository URL: `https://github.com/poiteam/ios-vd-navigation-pod.git`
 3. Specify the version or branch you want to use
 4. Click "Next" and then "Finish"

-Tüm gerekli bağımlılıklar (PoilabsPositioning, PoilabsSdkAnalytics, PoilabsCore) paket içinde tanımlanmıştır ve otomatik olarak yüklenecektir.
+All required dependencies (PoilabsPositioning, PoilabsSdkAnalytics, PoilabsCore) are defined in the package and will be automatically installed.

 ### CocoaPods